weasley187/TCP-Server-GUI-DarkHole-v1.8/README.md

 2. Screen the server:
 python "D.h server.py"
 3. Connect with the client:
-python "D.h client.py"
-and then click the connect button
-4.You are connected now, but can disconnect whenever you like by clicking the 'close' button!
+python "D.h client.py", and then click the connect button You are connected now, but can disconnect whenever you like by clicking the 'close' button!